Natural Products

 Women are more likely to say they’re stressed than men but both sexes feel anger, crankiness, and muscle tension at near the same rates from stress.

 Women more often say it causes a headache, upset stomach, or makes them feel like they need to cry.
-Men are less likely to feel physical symptoms during times of stress than women.
+Men are less likely to report physical symptoms during times of stress than women.

 Pain